GoogleCloudPlatform/core-solution-services/components/llm_service/docs/QUERY_ENGINES.md

 Query engines can be created through either:

-1. The web UI under the "Query Engines" page
+1. The web UI under the "Query Engines" page in the React frontend.
 2. The REST API directly

 ### Using the REST API